mohd-ahsan-mirza/send_email/README.md

 * [Python 3 installed](https://www.python.org/downloads/)
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)

 The SAM CLI uses an Amazon S3 bucket to store your application's deployment artifacts.
 If you don't have a bucket suitable for this purpose, create one.
-Replace `BUCKET_NAME` in the commands in this section with a unique bucket name.
+Enter a unique bucket name when prompted.

 ```bash
 ./make_s3_bucket.sh